Dr Alesia Moulton-Perkins, Clinical Psychologist & CBT Therapist

 I specialise in working with adults who have the following problems:

-- anxiety disorders and stress e.g. generalised anxiety disorder, panic disorder, phobias, PTSD, obsessive compulsive disorder (OCD), social anxiety, health anxiety, body dysmorphia
+- anxiety disorders and stress e.g. generalised anxiety disorder (GAD), worry, panic disorder, phobias, post-traumatic disorder (PTSD), obsessive compulsive disorder (OCD), social anxiety, health anxiety, body dysmorphia

-- feeling sad or depressed including low self-esteem and self-confidence
+- feeling sad or depressed including low self-esteem and low self-confidence

 - workplace issues e.g. relationship issues at work, work-related stress, bullying